Why Peacehaven Community Farm?

 What’s in the future for Peacehaven?

-In the next few years Peacehaven plans to build a community center on the farm and several more homes.
+In the future, Peacehaven would like to build a community center on the farm and several more homes.
 The Community Center will provide regular and diverse on-site programming for all these groups — from courses on sustainable farming or food service to pottery or yoga — where people of all abilities are learning and teaching each other.
 Courses will be designed to help foster health and independence, build workplace skills, and promote full self-expression and emotional well-being.
 We will deliver some programs ourselves, but much of it will come from existing and budding partnerships.

 Can I bring my class/church/etc. to the farm for a visit?